-If you are in dispute over a trust and seek advice as to your rights and the options available to you, we recommend that you contact our office and arrange an appointment to see one of our Complex Disputes & Litigation Solicitors in our Sydney office.
-By appointment, we can also arrange a time for you to see one of our lawyers in one of our branch offices.
-For a complete listing please see our "Locations" tab.
+If you are in dispute over a trust and seek advice as to your rights and the options available to you, we recommend that you contact our firm on (02) 9233 4048 or send an email to firstname.lastname@example.org and arrange an appointment to see one of our Complex Disputes & Litigation Solicitors.

 This webpage (and any material or wording appearing on this webpage) is provided for general information purposes only and does not constitute any Legal Advice.
 It does not take into account your objectives, your instructions or all of the relevant facts and/or circumstances.
 Navado accepts no responsibility to any person who relies on the information provided on this website.
 We further refer you to our Disclaimer.